keu/docs/astro/workspace-api-tokens.md

 3. Click **+ API Token** > **Add Organization API Token**

-4. Select the Organization API token from the drop-down and choose the appropriate access.
+4. In **Organization API Tokens**, select the Organization API token you want to use.
+In **Workspace Role**, select the permissions that you want the Organization API token to have in the Workspace.

 5. Click **Add**.